Pregnancy and DNA - what you need to know

-Shaped as a double helix, deoxyribonucleic acid is a big molecule, which consists of repeating units, known as nucleotides.
+Shaped like a double helix, deoxyribonucleic acid is a big molecule, which consists of repeating units, known as nucleotides.
 Each of these contains a phosphate molecule and sugar, along with one of four organic bases, which together are like the backbone of DNA.
 What determines a person’s characteristics are the order of these organic bases within the molecule.
 These bases are adenine (A), guanine (G), cytosine (C) and thymine (T)

 Pregnancy and DNA

 This hereditary material, DNA, is actually passed onto the embryo at the moment of conception.
 Numerous features are determined at this time, such as blood type and eye colour.
 The process actually starts during fertilisation, at which stage the parents’ genetic codes undergo a bonding process.

 These bonded genes then become arranged in chains, not unlike a string of pearls.
 As the fetus develops, each time one of his cells splits, the cell creates an identical copy of itself in all cells.
 This chain of codes is a fascinating subject, yet it is one that scientists have yet to discover more about.
 What is known, however, is that while DNA predetermines many aspects of humans, these genetic code combinations are also influenced by both the fetus’ environment, and continue to be influenced and formed after birth.

-Medical studies link DNA methylation and early nutrition
+1. Medical studies link DNA methylation and early nutrition

 To get the jargon out of the way first, DNA methylation is a common epigenetic signalling tool that cells use to lock genes in the “off” position.
 For a number of decades now, scientific researchers have been studying DNA methylation and have learnt a great deal about it.
 They have discovered that DNA methylation is a very important component in many cellular processes, which include embryonic development, X-chromosome inactivation, genomic imprinting and preservation of chromosome stability.
 (3) There is still lots of research that needs to be done on this topic, and although a great deal of methylation occurs at the very earliest stages just after conception, it is a continual process, just to a lesser degree, according to current research.

-University of Utah Genetics Faculty Synopsis
+2. University of Utah Genetics Faculty Synopsis

 The Genetics Faculty of the University of Utah has done a good job of compiling this information, in a relatively easy to digest manner, which you can read below.
 At the end of this article, we also link to our feature about folic acid, due to its important role in all of this.